Uganda Country Commercial Guide

 Last published date:

 Legal professions are regulated by professional bodies, which impose requirements on foreigners.
-A foreigner looking to practice law in Uganda must acquire a certificate (license) from the Chief Justice as well as clearance from the Uganda Law Council.
+A foreign attorney interested in practicing law in Uganda must acquire a certificate (license) from the Chief Justice of Uganda’s Supreme Court as well as a clearance from the Uganda Law Council.

-Accountancy professionals must get a certificate (license) from the Institute of Certified Public Accountants in Uganda.
-A registered engineer must be a member of the Uganda Institution of Professional Engineers and must have a Bachelor of Science (or higher) in engineering together with relevant engineering experience that must be documented, supported by two registered engineers, and defended by the applicant in an interview with the Engineers’ Registration Board.
+Accounting professionals must obtain a certificate (license) from the Institute of Certified Public Accountants in Uganda.
+A registered engineer must be a member of the Uganda Institution of Professional Engineers and must have a Bachelor of Science degree (or higher) in engineering together with relevant engineering experience that must be documented, endorsed by two registered engineers, and defended by the applicant in an interview with the Engineers’ Registration Board.
 Uganda Medical and Dental Practitioners Council is a professional organization created by statute and is responsible for licensing, monitoring, and regulating the practice of medicine and dentistry in the country.
 Architects must be registered with the Architects Registration Board.

 Consultancy services in Uganda remain unregulated and do not require a license.